hyperledger-labs/fabric-chaincode-haskell/readme.md

 # fabric-chaincode-haskell

-NOTE: This project is currently a PRE-ALPHA and is NOT suitable for production use.
+:warning: This project is currently a PRE-ALPHA and is NOT suitable for production use. :warning:

 `fabric-chaincode-haskell` is a Haskell shim for Hyperledger Fabric to allow the authoring of smart contracts in Haskell.